Family Limited Partnerships

 Only certain assets should be transferred with an FLP.
 This type of partnership is designed for the transfer of stocks, cash, and real estate, but not for life insurance or your home.
 In order to work effectively as part of your overall estate plan, it must be very carefully put together.

-Hart & David offers the legal experience necessary to assist with structuring a family limited partnership.
+Hart David Carson offers the legal experience necessary to assist with structuring a family limited partnership.
 Our knowledge of federal and state laws coupled with experience in estate planning and dispute resolution allows us to provide you with skilled advising, document drafting, and other related services.